-We may allow you to continue a TPD Benefit under an any occupation TPD definition after age 65, up until the review date on or following the Insured Person's 70th birthday, if the Insured Person is still working on a full-time basis, and their occupation class is A as shown in the policy schedule or membership certificate.
+We may allow you to continue a TPD Benefit under an any occupation TPD definition after age 65, up until the review date on or following the Insured Person's 70th birthday.
+To be eligible, the Insured Person must still be working on a full time basis, and their occupation class for the TPD Benefit must be shown as 'A' in the most recent policy schedule, membership certificate or renewal summary.

-At the review date on or following the Insured Person's 65th birthday, the offer to continue the benefit will be issued.
+At the review date on or following the Insured Person's 65th birthday, we may offer to continue the benefit.